The Gift (Jim Brickman song)

-"The Gift" is a song co-written and performed by American recording artist Jim Brickman, featuring singer Collin Raye and Susan Ashton.
+"The Gift" is a song co-written and performed by American recording artist Jim Brickman, featuring singers Collin Raye and Susan Ashton.
 It was released in 1997 on Windham Hill Records as the first single and as well as the thirteenth track from his fourth studio album of the same name.
 It is a country pop song that was written by Jim Brickman and Tom Douglas.
 This song is often played on radio around the time of Christmas due to being part of Brickman's holiday album of the same name.